Training specialists for the preparation of therapy horses for Equine Facilitated Therapies and Activities

 Until 2023 these groups of professionals from the Equine Facilitated Therapies and Learning fields will collaborate, unite and share experiences in order to develop an assessment tool to observe and learn horse preparation in Equine Facilitated Activities and Therapies.
 Moreover, this project also intends to increase the understanding of the different curricula across Europe and linking a common framework across Europe.

 Our kick-off meeting was held online in October 2020.
-The purpose of the meeting was to know each member of the project and to go over the task distribution and meeting topics that were written in the project application.
-All members submitted their detailed CV to introduce themselves to others.
+The purpose of the meeting was to get to know each member of the project and to go over the task distribution and meeting topics written in the project application.
+All members submitted their detailed CVs to introduce themselves to others.

 Vilademuls, Spain - 26 to 28 May, 2021